Evolving Our Brand Identity

 Our focus with Experience Cloud is to streamline and simplify, and we’ve developed the new logo directly from our corporate mark to do just that.
-The refreshed version utilizes the inverse form of the Adobe logo and sits on a tile with the new Adobe red color.
+The refreshed version utilises the inverse form of the Adobe logo and sits on a tile with the new Adobe red colour.
 The applications and services within Experience Cloud use a similar form, with a red “A” on a white tile.
 Experience Platform also follows this approach with a red “A” on a dark tile.

 All icons also have rounded corners and no borders.